open-metadata/OpenMetadata/openmetadata-docs/content/v1.0.x/deployment/kubernetes/gke.md

 kubectl create -f nfs-cluster-ip-service.yml
 ```

-We create a CluserIP Service for pods to access NFS within the cluster at a fixed IP/DNS.
+We create a ClusterIP Service for pods to access NFS within the cluster at a fixed IP/DNS.

 ### Provision NFS backed PV and PVC for Airflow DAGs and Airflow Logs